The Back Story of Side Project Plan

 You need a Plan B more than ever

-You're here because something is telling you that you need a backup financial plan.
+Maybe you’re here because something is telling you that you need an additional income stream.

-I want to help you turn your talents, skills, knowledge, and experience into a side project that not only leverages the wisdom and expertise you already have, but one that you're proud of.
+I want to help you turn your talents, skills, knowledge, and experience into a personal marketing platform that not only leverages the wisdom and expertise you already have, but your opinions and worldviews as well.

-But you also won't spend any money or sacrifice your dignity, reputation, or credibility.
+You won’t spend significant sums of money or sacrifice your dignity, reputation, or credibility in doing this.

-You'll make a noble and honorable side income through your side project.
+You’ll add a noble and honorable additional income stream through this personal marketing side project.